Mahendra Sandhu: Early life and education

-Sandhu was born into a Sandhu Jat Sikh family in the city of Patiala, Punjab.
+Sandhu was born into a Jat (Sikh) family in the city of Patiala, Punjab.
 He graduated from Mohindra College, Patiala.
 He was very active in doing plays and was associated with Harpal Tiwana & Balwant Gargi.
 In 1970, he joined the Film and Television Institute of India Pune, and did two years acting course.

 Career

 Mahendra Sandhu started his career in 1973 with Khoon Khoon, a movie inspired by Dirty Harry.
 He has acted in 30 films, most famously in Agent Vinod (1977), produced by Rajshri Pictures.
 He had impressed Tarachand Barjatya with his performance in Khoon Ki Keemat and was offered two movies.
 He refused those, but agreed to work in Agent Vinod.

 Directorial career

 Mahendra Sandhu directed the movie Kisme Kitna Hai Dum in 1992.

 Later career

 Mahendra Sandhu made an appearance in the 2004 film Mitter Pyare Nu Haal Mureedan Da Kehna, but was credited as "Mohinder Sandhu".
 He later purchased land in Boisar, about 90 minutes from Mumbai airport and is currently building weekend homes.

-He was approached for a cameo role in Agent Vinod in 2011, but it did not work out.
+He was approached for a cameo in Agent Vinod in 2011 but declined.
 However, there is a dialogue in the film that is a tribute to him.
 When Saif Ali Khan's character is being interrogated at a base in Pakistan/Afghanistan, he reveals the identity of Ravikishan's character as an Indian spy named Major Mahendra Sandhu.

 After his film career, Sandhu started a real estate business, and divided time between Mumbai and Punjab.